A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models

-Binary classification simplifies the detection task as it is reduced to a decision of whether a code sample is vulnerable or not.
+Binary classification (F1.1, \numBinaryStudies studies) simplifies the detection task as it is reduced to a decision of whether a code sample is vulnerable or not.
 While this approach facilitates model training and deployment, it lacks fine-grained insight into the specific type or cause of the vulnerability, limiting its use in real-world vulnerability remediation.

-Vulnerability-specific classification is more targeted, which is valuable in contexts involving high-impact CWEs or regulatory compliance.
+Vulnerability-specific classification (F1.1.1, \numVulSpecificStudies studies) is more targeted, which is valuable in contexts with high-impact CWEs or regulatory compliance.
 However, it depends on curated datasets and may struggle to generalize to related vulnerability types not present in the training data.

-Multi-class classification provides the most detailed perspective by distinguishing among various types of vulnerabilities.
-This formulation aligns more closely with real-world vulnerability remediation, where identifying the exact nature of a vulnerability is essential for vulnerability patching.
-However, it introduces additional complexity in both modeling and evaluation.
-Its effectiveness also depends heavily on high-quality, CWE-labeled, and well-distributed datasets.
+Multi-class (F1.2, \numMultiClassStudies studies) and multi-label (F1.3, \numMultiLabelStudies studies) classification provide the most detailed perspective by distinguishing among various types of vulnerabilities.
+These formulations align more closely with real-world vulnerability remediation, where identifying the exact nature of a vulnerability is essential for vulnerability patching.
+However, these formulations introduce additional complexity in both modeling and evaluation.
+Their effectiveness also depends heavily on high-quality, CWE-labeled, and well-distributed datasets.